zangar-sultanbek/OnlineStore-React.js_Graphql2/README.md

 This is an Online Shop project.
 The following tech stack is used:

     1. JavaScript(ES6+)
     2. React.js(Class components.
-Soon I'll upload a Functional Component version as a separate repository on GitHub)
+There's also a functional component version of this project in repository called: OnlineStore-React.js_Graphql2
     3. HTML5, CSS3
     4. Scss/Sass + CSS modules
     5. Responsive + Mobile first design